taran-the/DS-tools/README.md

 # DS-tools
-# project for the Tools for Data Science course on Coursera
-# contains one Jupyter notebooks file with few lines of code in markdown and Python
+Project for the Tools for Data Science course on Coursera ontains one Jupyter Notebooks file with few lines of code in markdown and Python